v-dinkel/FoodWeb_gLV/README.md

 ```

 ### **Create and Activate a Conda Environment**
 The repository contains a requirements.txt which includes the python packages and versions.
+In the terminal (you should be in the directory of the FoodWeb_gLV folder):
 ```bash
 conda create --name foodweb_glv --file requirements.txt
 conda activate foodweb_glv